 A: No. You must get the MCV4 (conjugate) vaccine.

-You will need to show proof that you have been vaccinated for Tdap on or after age seven, and Meningococcal Conjugate on or after age 16 (if you are under 22 years old).
+You will need to show proof that you have been vaccinated for Tdap on or after age eleven, and Meningococcal Conjugate on or after age 16 (if you are under 22 years old).

 Adding additional Vaccination or TB Documentation after initial submission